Podolskigutten/lab-image-blending-py/README.md

 **Start** by cloning this repository on your own machine.
 Then, open the project in PyCharm.
-If you are uncertain about how this is done, please take a look at [lab_intro](https://github.com/tek5030/lab-intro/blob/master/py/lab-guide/1-open-project-in-pycharm.md).
+If you are uncertain about how this is done, please take a look at [lab-intro](https://github.com/tek5030/lab-intro/blob/master/py/lab-guide/1-open-project-in-pycharm.md).
-Remember to use the correct repository address!

 ---